crmplease/coder/README.md

 - string
 - \CrmPlease\Coder\Constant

+Config for AddToFileReturnArrayByOrderRector:
+- setPath: path in array where need to add value
+- setValue: value, which need to add to return array

 Config for AddToReturnArrayByOrderRector:
 - setMethod: method name, to which need to add value/constant to return array, method should have only one return statement, which return array
 - setPath: path in array where need to add value